aiidateam/aiida-tutorials/docs/sections/getting_started/basics.md

 So far we have executed each process manually.
 AiiDA allows us to automate these steps by linking them together in a *workflow*, whose provenance is stored to ensure reproducibility.
 For this tutorial we have prepared a basic `WorkChain` that is already implemented in `aiida-core`.
-You will see the details of this code in the {ref}`module on writing work chains <workflows-workchain>`.
+You will see more details on how to write such a work chain in {ref}`the module on writing work chains <workflows-workchain>`.

 :::{note}